Counter-Strike 2 (CS 2) Best settings for max FPS

 - Go to the Library tab

-- Right-click on CS: GO
+- Right-click on CS 2

-- Select Properties and then General tab
+- Select Properties and then the General tab

 - Click “Set Launch Options”